chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 However, *this is exactly the same problem we had for VAEs as above !* This true posterior is unknown and is intractable since we have to compute the entire data distribution or marginal likelihood/evidence,
 $$q(x)$$.
 Here, we can treat $$x_0$$ as the true data, and every subsequent node in the Markovian chain $$x_1,x_2...x_T$$ as a latent variable.
 Therefore, we approach this problem the exact same way.

-We approximate the true posterior $$q(x_{t-1}|x_t)$$ with a neural network or decoder that has parameters $$\theta$$.
+We approximate the true posterior $$q(x_{t-1}|x_t)$$ with a neural network or a "decoder" that has parameters $$\theta$$ (Note that this denoising diffusion "decoder" is the UNet, please don't confuse this to the decoder of the autoencoder, which is something completely different as it is responsible for bringing the final output of $$x_0$$ back to the pixel space.
+As previously discussed, we utilize UNet because of its inductive bias to images and its compatibility with cross attention).
 Like the forward process, but just reversing the timestep, we have:
 <p>
 $$ p_{\theta}(x_{0:T}) = p(x_T) \prod_{t=1}^{T} p_{\theta}(x_{t-1}|x_t) = \mathcal{N}(x_{t-1}; \mu_{\theta}(x_t,t),\Sigma_{\theta}(x_t,t)) \quad (6)$$
 </p>
+*Note that above process can be made non-Markovian in a more fast, effective sampling process called DDIM rather than the above Markovian process which is called DDPM(this will be explained in next part of this blog).*

 This is just like the forward process in equation #4 but in reverse.
 By applying this formula, we can go from pure noise $$x_T$$ to the approximated data distribution.
-Remember the encoder does not have learnable parameters, so we only need to train the decoder in learning the conditionals
+Remember the encoder does not have learnable parameters (pre-defined or fixed), so we only need to train the decoder in learning the conditionals
 $$p_{\theta}(x_{t-1}|x_t)$$ so we can generate new data.
 Conditioning on the previous timestep $$t$$ and previous latent $$x_t$$ lets the decoder learn the Gaussian parameters $$\theta$$ which is the mean and variance
 $$\mu_{\theta},\Sigma_{\theta}$$.
 Therefore, running inference on a LDM only requires the decoder as we sample from pure Gaussian noise $$p(x_T)$$ and run T timesteps of the decoder transition
 $$p_{\theta}(x_{t-1}|x_t)$$ to generate new data sample $$x_0$$.
 If our approximated $$p_{\theta}(x_{t-1}|x_t)$$ steps are similar to unknown, true posterior steps $$q(x_{t-1}|x_t)$$, the generated